browserforensics

 DownloadsHistorySQLitedownloads, downloads_url_chains

-Form historyWeb DataSQLiteautofill
+Form historyWeb DataSQLiteautofill, autofill_profiles

 LoginsLogin DataSQLitelogins